 Bilingual Editorial Intern

 Canada’s History Society has a unique opportunity for a paid internship at our national office in Winnipeg, Manitoba.
-This full-time contract, for up to six months, starts late July/early August 2019 and is an invaluable opportunity to gain experience in cultural media.
+This full-time contract, for up to six months, starts August or September 2019 and is an invaluable opportunity to gain experience in cultural media.

 The Bilingual Editorial Intern will:

 - Curate editorial stories for French and English newsletters, create newsletters using a CMS template, write editorial social media posts in French and English;

 - Undertake archival photo research, secure copyright permissions, write photo captions for book project;

 - Coordinate translation, copyediting, proofreading of French-language edition of children’s magazine, collaborating with translator, designer, and editor;